IAHispano/Applio-Docs/get-started/Installation.md

 Installing [Applio](https://docs.applio.org/beginners/frequent-doubts/#what-is-applio-and-where-can-i-use-it) is a simple process, just download the .bat file of the latest version **[via the official repository](https://github.com/IAHispano/Applio/releases)**, extract the zip file and run the `run-install.bat (Windows) or run-install-sh (Linux)`, wait for it to download the necessary content and run the `run-applio.bat or run-applio.sh` file.

 !!!warning Before Installing:
-- Make sure that you place Applio on C driver.
+- Make sure that you place Applio inside a folder on C driver.
 - Don't put it in a folder with privileged access.
 - Don't run the run-install.bat as an administrator.
 - Make sure the path does not contain any spaces or special characters.